 - La Roche-Posay Lipikar Wash AP+ – fragrance-free, barrier-supporting, and ideal for dry, sensitive skin

-- Nécessaire The Body Wash – fragrance-free or eucalyptus; includes niacinamide and clean ingredients
+- Nécessaire The Body Wash – fragrance-free or eucalyptus; formulated with niacinamide to support the skin barrier

-- Salt & Stone Body Wash – sleek, clean formula with antioxidants and moisturizing botanicals; smells incredible but not overpowering
+- Salt & Stone Body Wash – antioxidant-rich and genuinely moisturizing; smells incredible but not overpowering

-- Natrium The Perfector Salicylic Acid Body Wash – exfoliates gently with salicylic acid, great for rough or bumpy skin
+- Naturium The Perfector Salicylic Acid Body Wash – exfoliates gently with salicylic acid, great for rough or bumpy skin

 - Vanicream Gentle Body Wash – simple, fragrance-free, and very effective for reactive skin